Sarwarhridoy4/MongoDB-Exporter/README.md

 1. **Add Dated Folder**:

-   - Add a Dated Folder inside the output Folder
+   - Add a Dated Folder inside the Output Folder

 2. **Add Zipping Feature**:

    - Add Zipping after successful export.
-It will help to reduce size if you need to upload or send to anyone.
+It will help reduce the size if you need to upload or send it to anyone.